 Understanding local culture and business travel etiquette

 As we know, there are more than 70 countries in the world where it is not legally accepted to be gay.
-According to the testimonies of some people from the LGBTQ+ community, there are a number of unwritten rules that they usually follow to avoid dangerous situations:
+According to the testimonies of some people from the LGBTQIA+ community, there are a number of unwritten rules that they usually follow to avoid dangerous situations:

 - If the circumstances and environment don’t allow it, it’s not worth the risk to come out.
 You need to evaluate whether coming out is worth the risk.
 If someone asks you about your wife, is it worth contradicting them?
-You may be in a country where homosexuality is illegal and it is important to respect the local culture, especially if it is work-related.
+You may be in a country where homosexuality is illegal and it is important to adapt to the local culture, especially if it is work-related.
 Therefore, some decisions must be weighed very carefully beforehand.

-- Respect the local culture.
+- Adapt to the local culture.